-In Orange County, NY, Hudson River Health Care recognizes a program that significantly improves the nutrition of mothers, infants, and children – the NY WIC program.
+In Orange County, NY, Sun River Health recognizes a program that significantly improves the nutrition of mothers, infants, and children – the NY WIC program.
 WIC gives information about how to eat better and live a physically active lifestyle, as well as monthly checks for nutritious foods and a number of other benefits:

 - Individualized nutrition guidance to meet personal goals